Vanilagy/webm-muxer/README.md

 - `function`: If the target is a function, it will be called each time data is output by the muxer - this is useful if you want to stream the data.
 The function will be called with three arguments: the data to write, the offset in bytes at which to write the data and a boolean indicating whether the muxer is done writing data.
-Note that the same segment of bytes might be written to multiple times and therefore you need to write the data in the same order the function gave it to you.
+Note that the same segment of bytes might be written to multiple times, and therefore you need to write the data in the same order the function gave it to you.
+If you don't want this, set `streaming` to `true`.

     ```js
     let muxer = new WebMMuxer({